jen729w/johnnydecimal-2020-blog/johnny.decimal/projects.md

   ...
   211 Project 11    // Yeah, I'm really up to 11
 ```

+## 4. It must be optional and easy to add/remove/change

+I'll discuss this in more detail later.

 <!-- TODO: Stick a Reddit link in here and create a post for the page. -->